-Throughout the increasing migraines and headaches, your ability has finally been released allowing you to use the pent up stress in your head.
-A psychic ability allowing a person to influence a physical system without physical interaction.
-Can be used in real word and in game world.
+Throughout the increasing migraines and headaches, your ability has finally been released, allowing you to use the pent-up stress in your head.
+A psychic ability allows a person to influence a physical system without physical interaction.
+It can be used in the real world and in-game world.
 Requires a large amount of energy to activate the skill.
 Practice makes perfect!

 No words could describe what had happened before him.
-He was too confused and lost in how he was able to pull such an ability out of thin air.
-The so called ability didn’t hit him until he finished reading the screen.
+He was too confused and lost in how he could pull such an ability out of thin air.
+The so-called ability didn’t hit him until he finished reading the screen.
 He was the one that caused the unconsciousness of both the boy and the principal.

-Stepping forward confused, he almost tripped on the wooden chair in front of him.
-Quickly correcting himself, the answer hit him.
+Stepping forward, confused, he almost tripped on the wooden chair in front of him.
+Then, quickly correcting himself, the answer hit him.
 What he was looking for had finally been answered, but for what purpose?
 The answer was just as elusive as the first time he was searching for the Seed in the beginning.

 “I’m in the maintenance room.
 It’s quite dark in here,” said Isabel.

 “You guys are better off than me.”
-Alex voice over encompassed the others.
+Alex’s voice-over encompassed the others.
 “I’m in the principal office.”